Master of Arts in Film Studies

 The Master of Arts in Film Studies curriculum covers the central aspects of film studies, including theory, history, film genre, national film histories, and individual directors.
-The degree provides the student with the critical vocabulary, tools, and research abilities required to produce professional scholarship in the discipline on topics of current and historical academic interest.
+The MA in film studies degree provides the student with the critical vocabulary, tools, and research abilities required to produce professional scholarship in the discipline on topics of current and historical academic interest.

 Note: The Program includes a number of variable-content courses under the same course number.
 Variable-content course topics will be found on SOAR and will also appear on student transcripts.
 The variable-content courses are ENG 668, ENG 669, ENG 685, and ENG 686.
 These courses may be taken more than once, with different content, to fulfill degree requirements.

 - Analyze, synthesize, and evaluate film theory, aesthetics, history, and individual American and international directors.